-A housing bubble (aka a real estate bubble) is generally defined as a period of unexpected or unusual growth in demand for real estate and housing, paired alongside a sudden or uncommon spike in home pricing.
-As alluded above, these circumstances occur when demand greatly outpaces supply and homebuyers are faced with a limited choice of options, causing prices to go up as a result.
+A housing bubble (aka a real estate bubble) is generally defined as a period of unexpected or unusual growth in demand for real estate and housing, paired with a sudden or uncommon spike in home pricing.
+As alluded to above, these circumstances occur when demand greatly outpaces supply, and homebuyers are faced with a limited choice of options, causing prices to go up as a result.
 The trouble with this scenario is that (a) investors and speculative buyers are often prone to bidding up the market, causing home prices to rise significantly and (b) when supply eventually realigns with demand, the bubble can “pop” so to speak – causing a rapid dip in the number of home sales and the average price of homes.

 In other words, housing bubbles occur when buyers are keen to get their hands on homes, but can’t find enough properties on the market, because they’re willing to pay top dollar to secure these real estate holdings.
-While good for home sellers at first, prices can rapidly begin to decline and home purchase offers to shrink in number when a more plentiful supply of homes becomes available.
+While good for home sellers at first, prices can rapidly begin to decline and home purchase offers shrink in number when a more plentiful supply of homes becomes available.
 Should a housing bubble “pop,” it can leave buyers with homes (and home mortgages) priced far above current valuations, and sellers with properties that go unsold or sell for amounts far less than anticipated.

 No two housing bubbles are alike in terms of their economic impact, how long they last, and how many individual homeowners are affected.
 On the bright side, they are also temporary (and sometimes relatively short-lasting) events from which the economy has historically been able to recover.
 Regardless, becoming more aware of how housing bubbles occur can provide crucial insights that can help you spot potential warning signs to tip you off when a real estate bubble may be pending.

-Currently, some fear that a sharp uptick in home prices over the past year coupled with a drop in supply of available homes due to COVID-19 indicates that a housing bubble may presently be occurring.
-Historically-low interest rates may also be leading to increased speculation on the part of homebuyers.
+Currently, some fear that a sharp uptick in home prices over the past year coupled with a drop in the supply of available homes due to COVID-19 indicates that a housing bubble may presently be occurring.
+Historically low interest rates may also be leading to increased speculation on the part of homebuyers.
 Likewise, the expiration of certain homeowner protections afforded under the CARES Act may lead to an impending glut of homes entering the market.
 Nonetheless, as discussed further below, given heightened consumer protections and a more tightly regulated mortgage industry, many experts DO NOT believe that we are in the midst of a housing bubble at present.